mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: bell_023.png
 homepageImage: ticks_02.png
 description: |-
   The use and application of data and intelligence are essential to scale the reach, capacity and impact of your services.
-We enable the redesign and deployment of new services, improving accessibility and affordability, and supporting the delivery of your digital transformation and customer experience strategies.
+Mortar's API and microservices framework enables the affordable redesign and deployment of new services, applying bespoke service and system design expertise to support the delivery of your digital transformation and customer experience strategies.

 order: 2
 ---